DmitryButov/aiven_site_mon/readme.md

 - `sites` - array of site objects.
 Each site contain site `url` and search `pattern`.
 You can set a pattern for search some content by regex.
 If pattern is not needed, just use empty sting as `pattern` value
 - `update_period_sec` - update period if each site in seconds. if not specified, the default will be used: 3 seconds
 - `process_count` - amount of parallel processes.
 If not specified, the default will be used.
 By default process count is equal to CPU cores in system.
 - `load_balancing_policy`  Used for managing load to CPUs.
+Supported values: `round_robin` , `compressed`.
 If not specified, the default will be used.
-Default value is `round_robin`  Supported policies: `round_robin` , `compressed`.
-See details below
+Default value is `round_robin` .
+See details below.

-> Note: Application is under development
+> Note: Application is under development.
 > We will add more details as the project develops.

 ### Load balancing policy